dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 * X25519 elliptic curve Diffie-Hellman key-exchange defined in {{Section 5 of RFC7748}}:

-  - `X25519(k,u)`: takes 32 byte strings k and u representing a Curve25519 scalar and curvepoint respectively, and returns the 32 byte string representing their scalar multiplication.
+  - `X25519(k, u)`: takes 32 byte strings k and u representing a Curve25519 scalar and the u-coordinate of a point respectively, and returns the 32 byte string representing the u-coordinate of their scalar multiplication.
   - `X25519_BASE`: the 32 byte string representing the standard base point of Curve25519.
-In hex it is given by `0900000000000000000000000000000000000000000000000000000000000000`.
+In hexadecimal, it is given by `0900000000000000000000000000000000000000000000000000000000000000`.

 Note that 9 is the standard basepoint for X25519, cf {{Section 6.1 of RFC7748}}.